TheDataShed/param/docs/param_set.md

-## param show
+## param set

-Show a decrypted parameter in the console.
+Set a paramter in Parameter Store.

 ### Synopsis

-Show the specified decrypted SSM Parameter from Paramter Store in your console.
+Add a SecureString paramter to Parameter Store.

 ```
-param show parameter_name [flags]
+param set name value [flags]
 ```

 ### Options

 ```
+  -f, --force   Overwrite the parameter if it exists.
-  -h, --help   help for show
+  -h, --help    help for set
 ```

 ### Options inherited from parent commands